Thursday, June 28, 2018

 I don't recall what I thought of the writer.
 I hated both class and professor, so I assume I hated the assignment, too.
 But what stuck with me about that comment was how easily I knew what she was saying.
 Our age finds racism to be so heinous a crime that anyone guilty of it is written off as altogether unredeemable.
 It's what makes trying to label a politician a racist such a powerful and divisive claim.
 Who would vote for a racist, even one who had a plan to fix schools and the economy?
 Being a racist in 2018 (or 2002, when I was in that class) is a tenuous step above being a pedophile in the hierarchy of public enemies.

 Can a racist be in any way redeemable?
 You'd probably get a mixed answer to that question, depending on whether the person answering has had enough personal experience with a variety of racists to be able to distinguish between them.
-You'd get less of a split, though, on this question: Can a racist be a good person?
-I'd wager there'd be a pretty sizable split on that question, with the overwhelming majority saying no.
+You'd get a much clearer majority, though, on this question: Can a racist be a good person?
+I'd wager the overwhelming majority would say no.

 Michael Scott of the 1970s